-- Participate in weekly monitoring and scouting of sweet corn
+-participate in weekly monitoring and scouting of crops and the Rappahannock River

 4-H Youth Development:

-- Prepare for, attend and teach at 4-H Jr. Camp and local day camps
+-prepare for, attend and teach at 4-H Jr. Camp and local day camps (virtual or in-person)

-- Assist with prep work and running 4-H livestock shows at the Richmond County Fair
+-assist with prep work and running 4-H programs at the Richmond County Fair

 2. Describe the knowledge / skills you expect the intern to gain from this experience.